alissonmarcs/philosophers/README.md

 ./philo 5 400 300 100
 ```

-Every philosopher will take 300 ms to eat, but if any philosopher wait more than 400 ms to eat, it will die.
-In
+Every philosopher will take 300 ms to eat.
+If any philosopher wait more than 400 ms to eat
-the above example, the philosophers will die.
+(because its neighbors is currently eating, so holding two forks), it will die.
+In the above example, the
+philosophers will die.